mozilla-bteam/bmo/README.rst

   Boolean.
 By default log messages are logged as plain text to `STDERR`.
   Setting this to a true value disables this behavior.

-  Note: For programs that run using the `cereal` log aggregator, this environemnt variable will be ignored.
+  Note: For programs that run using the `cereal` log aggregator, this environment variable will be ignored.